WellSpring operates a nine-unit emergency shelter with efficiency or one-bedroom apartments...

-Permanent supportive housing is a nationally recognized, proven, and cost-effective solution to meet the needs of families who are experiencing homelessness.
-HopeSpring’s approach integrates permanent, affordable apartments with best practices, community-based supportive services, to help those with long-term disabilities such as mental illness, physical, or developmental, chronic health conditions be able to access and […]Donate Now!
+HopeSpring’s approach integrates permanent, affordable apartments with best practices, community-based supportive services, to help those with long-term disabilities such as mental illness, physical, or developmental, chronic health conditions be able to access and maintain stable housing in our community.

 WellSpring is three agencies in one as we not only provide emergency shelter, but also permanent supportive housing for qualified families at HopeSpring and a centralized location for resources, referrals and connections as the Community Service Center of Morgan County (CSCMC).